turnwol7/turnwol7/README.md

 I transitioned from the oilfield to start programming in software development at 34!

-- 🔭 I’m currently working on ...
-Learning in the Web3 industry!
+- 🔭 Working on landing my first non-internship software development position!

 - 📫 How to reach me: ... justinb.developer@gmail.com